-Environmental Fate.
-Most of the MEK released to the environment will end up in the atmosphere.
+Environmental Fate: Most of the MEK released to the environment will end up in the atmosphere.
 MEK can contribute to the formation of air pollutants in the lower atmosphere.
-Microorganisms living in water and soil can degrade it.
+It can be degraded by microorganisms living in water and soil.

-Physical Properties.
-Methyl ethyl ketone is a flammable liquid.
+Physical Properties: Methyl ethyl ketone is a flammable liquid.